-The core team:
+The hotel team:

 Lobzang is Ladakhi, director of a trekking agency in Leh, and already has two hotel projects under his belt, with his wife Tinless: the Deskit Villa, located in the village of Sankar 10 minutes from Leh and Tsermang Eco Camp located at the edge of the River Indus near Leh.